yikeke/dbaas-docs/set-up-vpc-peering-connections.md

 To connect your application to TiDB Cloud, you need to set up [VPC peering](glossary.md#vpc-peering) with TiDB Cloud.
 It's one step of [Connect to Your TiDB Cluster](connect-to-tidb-cluster.md).
 This document walks you through setting up VPC peering connections on AWS or GCP.

 Currently, TiDB Cloud only supports VPC peering in the same region.
 TiDB clusters in the same region are created in a VPC with the `10.250.0.0/16` CIDR (Classless Inter-Domain Routing) block.
-So once a VPC peering is setup in the region, all the TiDB clusters created in this region can be connected in your VPC.
+So once a VPC peering is set up in the region, all the TiDB clusters created in this region can be connected in your VPC.
 VPC peering setup differs among cloud providers.

 ## On AWS